-- 1. None

-- 2. One

-- Two

-Three

-- 4. Inree 5.
+2. One 3.
+Two 4.
+Three 5.
 Four

-- Four

-Five

-- 7. Six

-- 8. More than six
+8. More than six

 Q52.
 Do you own or rent your current accommodation?
 CLARIFY RESPONSE AND CODE ONE ONLY

-- 1. Owned outright
+1. Owned outright

-- 2. Buying on mortgage
+2. Buying on mortgage

-- 3. Rent from council
+3. Rent from council

-- 4. Rent from housing association/trust
+4. Rent from housing association/trust

-- 5. Rent from private landlord
+5. Rent from private landlord

-- 6. Other (please specify)
+6. Other (please specify)

 Q53.
 Are you:

-- 1 Single
+1 Single

-- 2 Married/co-habiting
+2 Married/co-habiting

-- 3 Separated/divorced
+3 Separated/divorced

-- 4 Widowed

-- 5 Living with parents
+4 Widowed5 Living with parents

-- 6 In a house share
+5 Living with parents 6 In a houseshare

-- 9 Refused (DO NOT READ OUT)
+9 Refused (DO NOT READ OUT)

 Q54.
 Which of the following best describes your ethnic background?

-- 1 White British
+1 White British

-- 2 White other
+2 White other

-- 3 Asian
+3 Asian

-- 4 Asian British
+4 Asian British

-- 5 Black
+5 Black 6 Block British

-- 6 Black British
+6 Black British 7 Chinese

-- 7 Chinese
+8 Mixed

-- 8 Mixed 9 Other (SI
+9 Other (SPECIFY)

-- Other (SPECIFY) 99 Refused (DO NOT READ OUT)
+99 Refused (DO NOT READ OUT)

 Q55.
 What is the job title of the head of the household?

-RECORD: \
+RECORD:

 Highest level qualification achieved by chief income earner?

 How many people the chief income earner is responsible for at work?

+The winding people the entermeethe entire is responsible for at work.

 Q56.
 INTERVIEWER: RECORD SOCIO ECONOMIC GROUP

-- 1 AB
+1 AB

-- 2 C1
+2 C1

-- 3 C2 4 D
+3 C2

-- 4 D 5 D
+4 D

+5 E

-- 5 E 6 Refused
+6 Refused

-1723que•SP•2.11.07